Another approach to the Kan-Quillen model structure: Abstract

 \section{Abstract}

-By careful analysis of the comparison map from a simplicial set to its image under Kan's ex-infinity functor we obtain a new and combinatorial proof that it is a weak homotopy equivalence.
+By careful analysis of the embedding of a simplicial set into its image under Kan's $\exinf$ functor we obtain a new and combinatorial proof that it is a weak homotopy equivalence.
 Moreover, we obtain a presentation of it as a \emph{strong anodyne extension}.
-From this description we are able to quickly deduce some basic facts about ex-infinity and hence provide a new construction of the Kan-Quillen model structure on simplicial sets, which avoids the use of topological spaces or minimal fibrations.
+From this description we can quickly deduce some basic facts about $\exinf$ and hence provide a new construction of the Kan-Quillen model structure on simplicial sets, one which avoids the use of topological spaces or minimal fibrations.